fujia-cli/stage/README.md

 ## Introduction

 stage are open source and aim at helping to develop, build and deploy various of applications quickly for individual developers or freelancer cli tools.
 It built in many default templates which can resolve general requests and are improving and extending. what's more, it's supported by customized templates.

-## Installation
+## Getting started

-1, using follows commands to install:
+1, installation:

 ```sh
 npm install -g @fujia/cli-core